-Next to the dissemination of the project results, we want the project to have the impact intended.
-After the project is finished, we want the Barrier ATLAS map to be updated regularly, the policies to be adjusted and further research developed.
+Next to the dissemination of the project results, we want the project to generate the impact intended.
+After the project is finished, we want the map to be updated regularly, the policies adjusted, and further research developed.

-A first important step towards exploitation is to involve direct stakeholders, changemakers and citizens to build the European Barrier ATLAS map together.
+A first important step towards exploitation is to involve direct stakeholders, change makers and citizens to build the European map together.
 There will be more understanding in society that fragmentation is an important issue, and that there are tools and guidelines available to act.
-Events like the national workshops with a selected group of people, are meant to inspire so that after the workshops they will be more willing to cooperated and eager to start.
+Events like the national workshops with a selected group of people are meant to inspire them so, after the workshops, they will be more willing to cooperated and eager to start.
 The project should be seen as the start of a process, optimising this European map and planning for improvements in connectivity of European rivers.

-3.2.2.1 Strategies for exploitation activities
+3.2.2..1 Strategies for exploitation activities